Amarillo: As Hodgetown Debuts the Sod Poodles El Paso’s Cohen Stadium Gets Torn Down

 JMR’s price was $849,420.
 Except for Border Demolition, which came in at $566,814, all the other bids were above $1 million.

 JMR was given 120 days to complete the construction job.
-A condition of the contract is that JMR must salvage and relocated to the El Paso International Airport a number of reusable items.
-That salvage list includes:
+A condition of the contract is that JMR must salvage and relocate to the El Paso International Airport a number of reusable items.
+The salvage list includes:

 A Komen Race for the Cure: Survivors event at Cohen Stadium in 2016.
 Courtesy: Google Streets/Eddie Dubitsky.

 Adolfo Pesquera (Reporter/Editor) is a veteran news journalist.
 He has worked for Hearst Corp., American Lawyer Media, News Corp and Freedom Communications.
 His work has been published in newspapers and magazines across the USA.
 He is a journalism graduate of UT-RGV.
 He writes, edits and creates digital pages for VBX.